firebolt-db/godocs/docs/Overview/billing.md

     1. To select the **Standard** or **Enterprise** plan, choose **Select plan** and confirm your selection.
     2. To select the **Dedicated** plan, do the following:
         1. Choose **Talk to Sales**.
-        2. In the pop-up window, **Your email** is automatically populated with the email associated with your loging.
+        2. In the pop-up window, **Your email** is automatically populated with the email associated with your login.
         3. Enter a **Subject** or accept the default **Pricing plan** entry.
         4. Enter a **Description**.
         5. Select **Send** to notify Firebolt's support team.